-Low mileage drivers are being overcharged the most.
+Low mileage drivers are being overcharged the most for car insurance.

 The most common estimated mileage bracket that UK drivers get quotes for is for driving 5,000 to 6,000 miles a year, and our research shows that these drivers could be overcharged as much as £215 when you compare them with drivers doing double their mileage.